gertscha/JS_Optimization/README.md

 Please consult the [documentation](docs/JS_Lib_docs.html) (docs/JS_Lib_docs.html)
 to understand the project structure and the currently implemented optimizers.

-File formats for problems are covered in the docs.
+File formats for problems are also covered in the docs.

 ## Building the project
 Building was tested with CMake 3.26 and Visual Studio 2022 on both Windows 10